A Survey on Recent Advances in Conversational Data Generation: Open Domain Conversational Data Generation

 \section{Open Domain Conversational Data Generation}

-~ Open-domain dialogue (ODD) systems facilitate conversations across a wide variety of topics without being confined to specific tasks or domains.
-When developing a synthetic dataset for these systems, it is essential to incorporate key features of ODD interactions~\cite{Ding23UltraChat}.
+~ \note{Open-Domain Dialogues (ODD) represent a specific type of conversational data that contains conversations across a wide variety of topics without being confined to specific tasks or domains~\cite{Ni2023Recent}.} When developing a synthetic dataset for ODD, it is essential to incorporate key features of ODD interactions~\cite{Ding23UltraChat}.
 Firstly, conversational coherence must be ensured, meaning each turn in the conversation should meaningfully connect to previous ones~\cite{Ni2023Recent}.
 Secondly, the dataset should promote response diversity, avoiding bland and repetitive replies like "I don't know" to foster more engaging interactions~\cite{zhao2019LaRL}.
 Additionally, the dataset should encompass a broad spectrum of topics, enhancing the system's generality.
 Lastly, it is crucial to generate conversations that aim to elicit informative responses, ensuring that conversations are both knowledgeable and relevant.
 For example, in knowledge-grounded dialogue systems, responses should draw on external knowledge bases, while in personalized dialogue systems, they should align with user profiles~\cite{gu2021chaincqg, do2022cohsCQG, HwangL22CQAGAR, hwang2022multiCQG}.